- Degree Overview

 Ph.D. in Clinical Psychology

 The Department of Psychology at Indiana University-Purdue University Indianapolis (IUPUI) grants a Ph.D. degree in clinical psychology, preparing students for careers as researchers, educators, direct service providers, and administrators.
 Although the program offers the opportunity for strong clinical training, its primary emphasis is on the methods of behavioral science, and the program offers unusually rich opportunities for research and training.
+We offer training emphases in severe mental illness/psychiatric rehabilitation and clinical health psychology.
+The program is a member of the Council of Clinical Health Psychology Training Programs.

 Clinical Psychology Core Faculty